What to Wear to Crossfit

 There are tons of amazing patterns out there in the crop world at the moment, but don’t forget you may be rolling around on a grimy box floor, so your crops need to be able to take a beating.
 My beautiful new space-print leggings are staying safely at home.

-[Crossfit-ready leggings: Under Armour Perfect Tight Capri, Black ]
+[Crossfit-ready leggings: Under Armour Block Ankle Capri, Rhino ]

 Look for a neutral all-round shoe with a low sole.
 Highly cushioned trainers can throw your weight forward and leave you off balance under heavy weights.
 I use Strike Movement Intervals, but there are a whole raft of options available, from Reebok to adidas and more.
 I also see a lot of Converse about, as a cheap and relatively flat option.
 Running shoes will do in a pinch when you’re starting out.
-This is the CrazyTrain Elite from adidas which offers the cushioning responsiveness that we've come to expect from Boost shoes, but with a training-friendly flatter sole that still offers the flexibility required for a quick changes in direction.
+This is the Nano 8.0 from adidas which offers a compression moulded EVA midsole and a new heel bootie construction and sockliner.
+It's engineered to keep your foot in place whilst lifting.

 I have a pair of Olympic lifting shoes as well, which aren’t necessary but help with stability during lifts.
 Plus they are pink, hence make me lift 20% more.
 Lifting shoes are more useful for dedicated oly sessions than WODs which mix cardio activities with lifts as they’re heavier and less flexible, although I do run short intervals in my lifters.
 The upside is that you really feel glued to the floor when lifting, which can be particularly useful in moves like the split jerk or even the front squat.
 Pack for PR days.